WhiteWolf424242/TES5-Skyrim-EOB/Echoes-Of-Barenziah/forged-letters/README.md

 To Olred from Ulain: index=1, senderID=1<br/>
 <br/>

 At the steps of dictating the letter, you can call each step that appends the next paragraph in the specified tone, for the specified letter.
-For example, to append the first, starting paragraph to the first letter (i=0, so called L0):
+For example, to append the first paragraph (called "Starts X" in the doc) to the first letter (i=0, so called L0):
 ```
 (EOBLetterForgingQuest as EOBLetterForgingQuestScript).GenerateStartingForL0(String tone)
 ```
 The tone parameter chooses what paragraph to add, its values are the keywords in the google doc, see full list below.<br/>
-There are 2 default constructed parameters as well: index and paragraph, both integers, you don't have to set these unless you want to do some crazy mixing of the paragraphs.
-Leave them to default.<br/>
+There are 2 default constructed parameters as well: 'index' and 'paragraph', both integers, you don't have to set these unless you want to do some crazy mixing of the paragraphs.
+Best leave them to default.<br/>
 <br/>
 The full list of paragraphs to add, and the values the tone parameter takes:
 ```